DIPS-Tools/dips-local-dev/README.md

 3. Ensure that the JSON file contains a valid `dcat:contactPoint` field.

-   The value of `dcat:contactPoint` must identify the provider's organisation.
+   The value of `dcat:contactPoint` can be the provider's organisation or email address.
 This information is used by the system to associate the request with the correct provider.

    For example:

    ```
      "dcat:contactPoint": "JOT"
+     OR
+     "dcat:contactPoint": "some-provider@example.com"
    ```

    The exact structure must follow the schema expected by the Negotiation Tool.